 As a mentor, she centres dialogue that helps mentees to articulate their own artistic parameters and working methods, and, in the process, to clarify a framework of presentation contexts for their practices.

-From 2022-2023, she led the project Performing Colonial Toxicity, a multi-platformed research project by architectural historian Samia Henni co-produced by Framer Framed and If I Can’t Dance, and also in 2023 she oversaw development and production for the Afro-surrealist short film ZWARTE IBIS by the media collective Black Speaks Backs.
-Previous curatorial and editorial projects have also included: Black Revelry, spanning a late-night radio show and experimental “album-book” with poet-scholar Derrais Carter; a two-year durational performance of archiving and online database with visual artist Sands Murray-Wassink and cultural producer Radna Rumping entitled Gift Science Archive; the long-term archive activation How We Behave / An Archive of Radical Practice with Grant Watson and Anik Fournier; and the sweeping art historical survey book and research program When Technology Was Female: A History of Construction and Deconstruction, 1917-1989 with Susanne Altmann.
+Previously, from 2019-2024, Hoetger was a programme curator with the Amsterdam-based art organisation If I Can’t Dance, I Don’t Want To Be Part Of Your Revolution where she worked in long-term collaboration with artists and researchers to develop a range of performance productions spanning print media, radio, installation, digital and physical space.
+From 2022-2023, Hoetger led the project Performing Colonial Toxicity, a multi-platformed research project by architectural historian Samia Henni co-produced by Framer Framed and If I Can’t Dance, which included the award-winning publication Colonial Toxicity: Rehearsing French Radioactive Architecture and Landscape in the Sahara; and, in 2023, she oversaw development and production for the multi award-winning Afro-surrealist short film ZWARTE IBIS by the media collective Black Speaks Backs.
+Other curatorial and editorial projects with If I Can’t Dance included: Black Revelry, spanning a late-night radio show and experimental “album-book” with poet-scholar Derrais Carter; a two-year durational performance of archiving and online database with visual artist Sands Murray-Wassink and cultural producer Radna Rumping entitled Gift Science Archive; the long-term archive activation How We Behave / An Archive of Radical Practice with Grant Watson and Anik Fournier; and the sweeping art historical survey book and research program When Technology Was Female: A History of Construction and Deconstruction, 1917-1989 with Susanne Altmann.

 Megan Hoetger as a mentor